pmunts/muntsos/README.txt

     on Linux 6.12 LTS.
 Most things seem to be working except HDMI and internal WiFi.
 I have been testing with a Broadcom WiFi Adapter and Two Port Hub I got years ago for the Raspberry Pi Zero.

 -   3 January 2025 -- Upgraded the Raspberry Pi Linux kernel to 6.6.69.
     Got the Orange Pi Zero 2W console on USB keyboard / HDMI monitor working.
 Modified /etc/inittab to support four virtual terminals on HDMI video target platforms.
 Changed the kernel default printk quiet priority level to 2, to suppress most printk noise to the console.
     Added support for importing settings from /etc/sysctl.conf.

+-   4 January 2025 -- Added tclsh, expect, and socat extension packages.
+    Tcl is a scripting language that has been around in the Unix world for a very long time, since 1988. tclsh is the Tcl interpreter program.
+Some years ago I used Tcl for text fixture automation, an application for which it is very well suited.

+    expect is both an extension to Tcl and a standalone program that is extremely useful for automating a dialog between a computer and an I/O device with a serial port interface.
+All manner of older lab instruments and other industrial equipment had serial ports for computer control, as do more modern devices such as the ESP8266 WiFi microcontroller.

+    socat is a Linux utility program that bridges two byte stream communications channels of various kinds, such as stdin/stdout and a serial port, in the case of the expect script I was using to configure the ESP8266.

+-   8 January 2025 -- As I was preparing to work on USB Gadget mode for the Orange Pi Zero 2W, I came to the realization that, unlike the Raspberry Pi 3, the Raspberry Pi 4 does not need a separate USB Gadget kernel.
+The old obsolete BeagleBones, the Orange Pi Zero 2W, and the Raspberry Pi 4 Model B all have a dedicated USB controller dedicated to the USB Mini-A/USB micro-A/USB-C power connector that is entirely separate from the USB controller dedicated to the USB-A socket(s).

+    The direction (host or peripheral) of the Raspberry Pi 4 Model B USB-C connector is set in the device tree, by adding either dtoverlay=dwc2,dr_mode=host or dtoverlay=dwc2,dr_mode=peripheral to
+    /boot/config.txt.
+This may or may work on CM4 carrier boards: The Compute Module 4 IO Board can be placed into USB peripheral mode but the Waveshare CM4-Duino cannot.
+Negotiating USB peripheral mode seems to require USB OTG (On The Go) configuration signals and/or resistors that are wired on the CM4 I/O Board but not on the CM4-Duino.

 Quick Setup Instructions for the Impatient